TelecoRenta/Taller-de-Software-Defined-Radio/README.md

 To get access to Version A resources go to [version A](https://gitlab.cttc.es/mnavarro/telecorenta-taller/-/tree/main/1A?ref_type=heads)

 To get access to Version B resources go to [version B](https://gitlab.cttc.es/mnavarro/telecorenta-taller/-/tree/main/1B?ref_type=heads)

+To get access to Version C resources go to

 ## About